 Step 7: Get 40,000 more points by signing up for an Alaska Awards Business Value Visa card.

 The Alaska Awards Business Value Visa card has a $50 annual fee, plus $25 per card added to your first statement.
-To apply, you provide your U.S. based-business Tax ID or Social if you’re a sole proprietor, the usual address info, and gross annual sales and profit.
-You can link your business Visa to your personal Alaska Awards Mileage account or create a new account for your business; choice is up to you.
+To apply, you provide your U.S.-based-business Tax ID or Social if you’re a sole proprietor, the usual address info, and gross annual sales and profit.
+You can link your business Visa to your personal Alaska Awards Mileage account or create a new account for your business; the choice is up to you.

 I easily hit the minimum spend of $2,000 in three months.
 Same story: all my company bills and expenses went on the credit card for a few months.
 I actually spent $3,350 in three months, but stacked the points again by shopping online through the button, paid with my AA Visa card, and booked a hotel using my Alaska Airlines mileage plus number.
 I ended up earning about 12,000 points on a hotel for four nights in Los Angeles and almost 10,000 points for shopping with partners/AA Visa and taking advantage of bonus offers.

-Step 8: Back to Disneyland again!
+Step 8: Head back to Disneyland again!

 We were able to get four more tickets by traveling off-season, again!
 And, I also got two companion passes, one with each Visa card, so I was able to book a girls’ weekend for myself and a friend and a romantic getaway for hubby and me, paying only about $150 for each companion fare (at a savings of $700!).
 Plus, I earned 3x points for paying for the tickets with my Alaska Visa.

 Here’s a final breakdown of how I earned my air miles: